act-rules/act-rules.github.io/drafts/SC2-4-4-Link Purpose.md

 - Add the group to a data structure such as a list or an array.
 - Repeat procedure until you have explored all the links on the page.

 Now you have a collection of links grouped by their accessible names.
 In other wordsWithin each group item, all links have the same accessible name.
-We know we have at least one group item, since we got past [[Step 2]].
+We know we have at least one group item, since we got past Step 2.
 In the remaining steps we need to check for other factors that may explain why link texts are the same, and determine whether other factors exist that distinguish link texts.

 - If all links in a group item point to same resource, they can have the same link text (this step).
 - All links within a group item have same accessible name, but their accessible description (created by use of aria-describedby attribute or the title attribute) makes the link text unique (next step).